 And even beyond your problems/liabilities, assets, knowledge, abilities, and skill sets, there is something else that you have.
 Even if you have nothing to your name, even if you have been declared bankrupt, even if you’re $100 million dollars in debt, even if everyone has left you in this world, even if you are to lose your job/status/knowledge/achievements, even if your life has been decimated, you still have something.

 You have you.

 Yet did it matter?
 No, it didn’t.
 All these were absolutely irrelevant in whether I was going to achieve my dreams.
-The point was that this was (and is) my passion; This was my dream.
-I knew that as long as I put my whole self into achieving the goal, I would achieve the goal.
+The point was that this was (and is) my passion; this is my dream.
+I knew that as long as I put my whole self into pursuing the goal, I would achieve it.
 It didn’t matter what I had or what I didn’t have.
-If there was something I had that could help to achieve the goal – then great, I would leverage on it to achieve the goal.
-If there was nothing, then sure, I would just figure out how to get it, or if it wass not possible to get it – create it myself.
+If there was something I had that could help achieve the goal, then great, I would leverage on it to achieve the goal.
+If there was nothing, then sure, I would just figure out how to get it, or if it was not possible to get it, to create it myself.

 Did it matter whether I had something or nothing in the beginning?
 No, it didn’t.
 Again, it’s irrelevant.
 Whatever it is that you have or don’t have now doesn’t matter.
 The outcome is fixed.
 Having something or nothing only affects how and what needs to be done to achieve your desired end outcome, but not the end outcome itself.

 Focus on What You Want, not What You Have Now